-- Recommendations.
-It is the policy of the Corporate Governance and Nominating Committee to consider recommendations for candidates to the Board from stockholders. - A stockholder that desires to recommend a candidate for election to the Board must direct the recommendation in writing to Quantum Corporation, attention: Company Secretary, 224 Airport Parkway, Suite 550, San Jose, CA 95110.
-The letter must include the candidate's name, contact information, detailed biographical data, relevant qualifications (in light of the Company's established director considerations, as described above), information regarding any relationships between the candidate and the Company, a statement from the recommending stockholder in support of the candidate, references, and a written indication by the candidate of her or his willingness to serve, if elected. - Nominations.
-A stockholder that desires to nominate a person directly for election to the Board must meet the deadlines and other requirements set forth in Section 2.5 of Quantum's Bylaws, and the rules and regulations of the Securities and Exchange Commission.
-Quantum's Bylaws can be found at the corporate governance section of Quantum's website (www.quantum.com).
+- 1. It is the policy of the Corporate Governance and Nominating Committee to consider recommendations for candidates to the Board from stockholders. - a.
+A stockholder that desires to recommend a candidate for election to the Board must direct the recommendation in writing to Quantum Corporation, attention: Company Secretary, 224 Airport Parkway, Suite 550, San Jose, CA 95110.
+The letter must include the candidate's name, contact information, detailed biographical data, relevant qualifications (in light of the Company's established director considerations, as described above), information regarding any relationships between the candidate and the Company, a statement from the recommending stockholder in support of the candidate, references, and a written indication by the candidate of her or his willingness to serve, if elected.